-The Inoue Yasushi Award for Outstanding Research in Japanese Literature in Australia and New Zealand was inaugurated for 5 years in 2007, and is awarded annually for the best refereed journal article or book chapter published in English during the previous year by a researcher based in Australia or, from 2010, New Zealand.
-The recipient receives $1000 as well as a certificate of the award’s conferral.
+The Inoue Yasushi Award for Outstanding Research in Japanese Literature has been awarded annually, beginning in 2007, for the best refereed journal article or book chapter published in English by a researcher based in Australia or New Zealand during the previous year.
+The recipient for 2013 will receive $1500 and a certificate of award.

 Inoue Yasushi was a prominent post-Second World War novelist and poet.
 He wrote in many genres ranging from contemporary novels focusing on social problems to historical novels.
 He was a unique writer who managed to combine serious themes with fascinating and intriguing plots.
 Inoue’s works are still very popular, reaching a wide general readership as well as scholars and intellectuals.
 The Inoue Yasushi Memorial Foundation established the award in order to encourage Australian interest in Japanese literature generally, and in Inoue Yasushi more particularly.
 The Foundation also generously donated 28 volumes of Inoue Yasushi’s collected works, which can be found in the East Asian Collection of Fisher Library at the University of Sydney.

-Applicants for the 2012 award should submit an electronic copy of their works by 31 March 2012.
-In-press articles and book chapters that will bear the publication year of 2011 will be accepted with evidence.
+Applicants for the 2013 award should submit an electronic copy of their work with covering letter by 31 July 2013 to the Committee Chair, Dr Matthew Stavros, at: .
+In-press articles and book chapters that will bear the publication year of 2012 will be accepted with evidence.

 - 2007 (inaugural prize)